navpil/gupai/docs/DevNotes.md

 All next games will benefit from a better AI, but not all information is available for the players.
 For example in the TianJiu players do not have information about dominoes already played face up.

-### ShiWuHu

-ShiWuHu uses a 84 (4x21) deck of cards, so it's not strictly a GuPai game and made mostly for research purposes.
+**ShiWuHu** uses a 84 (4x21) deck of cards, so it's not strictly a GuPai game and made mostly for research purposes.
 ShiWuHu points calculation is quite basic.
 I'm not sure how to exactly calculate points - so for the trick version I calculate the number of Hu, but for the get-rid version I simply give 1 point to a winner.

-### TianJiu

-TianJiu can have better AI, but random strategy seems to work very well against an unexperienced player.
+**TianJiu** can have better AI, but random strategy seems to work very well against an unexperienced player.
 I'm leaving AI as is for now, since I don't know what the strategy should be anyway.

-### KuPai

-KuPai is made as a TianJiu rules modification.
+**KuPai** is made as a TianJiu rules modification.

 Done: